The pg_stat_statements module provides a means for tracking execution statistics of all SQL statements executed by a server.

 pg_stat_statements_reset() returns void

-discards all statistics gathered so far by pg_stat_statements.
-By default, this
+all statistics gathered so far by pg_stat_statements.
+By default, this function can

 pg_stat_statements(showtext boolean) returns setof record

-length.
-Such tools can instead cache the first query text
+indeterminate length.
+Such tools can instead cache the first query

-and then retrieve query texts only as needed.
-Since the
+retrieve query texts only as needed.
+Since the server stores query

 pg_stat_statements.max is the maximum number of statements tracked by the module (i.e., the maximum number of rows in the pg_stat_statements view).
 If more distinct statements than that are observed, information about the least-executed statements is discarded.
 The default value is 5000.
 This parameter can only be set at server start.